How to make Word documents accessible

 Adding bookmarks in Word

-Bookmarks should typically be added in the same place as the major subheadings.
-These are usually heading level 2s.
+Bookmarks should typically be added in the same place as major subheadings, usually heading level 2s.

-Try to make the bookmark name the same as the text it refers to.
-Use an underscore to separate words instead of spaces, like 'adding_bookmarks_in_Word'.
+Try to make the bookmark name match the text it refers to.
+Use underscores instead of spaces, for example, adding_bookmarks_in_Word.